3DTune-In/3dti_AudioToolkit_JavaScript/README.md

 ## Compiling the wrappers

-To build all the things in one swift command:
+To build all the things in one swift command (Mac only):

 ```sh
 npm run build